codesensei-tushar/CS671-HACKATHON/README.markdown

 ---

 ## 📊 Project Overview
 CrowdFlow is built on the [Ultralytics YOLOv8 framework](https://github.com/ultralytics/ultralytics), utilizing a pre-trained YOLOv8 model fine-tuned on the **Stud Head Dataset** from the internet.
-We further adapted the model using a pre-trained checkpoint from the [IIT Mandi Hackathon repository](https://github.com/anuragpandey382/IITMandiHackathon).
+We further adapted the model using a pre-trained checkpoint from the [GitHub repo](https://github.com/Abcfsa/YOLOv8_head_detector).
 The system is designed to handle complex crowd scenarios, such as those encountered in large-scale events like the Kumbh Mela.

 The application is powered by a Gradio interface, launched via `app.py`, which allows users to upload videos or connect a DroidCam webcam for live processing.
 The output provides comprehensive insights into crowd behavior, making it a valuable tool for event management and safety monitoring.